greg-raven/grus/_posts/2009-04-30-lewis-et-al-is-obama-a-citizen.md

 ---
 title: 'Is Obama a citizen?'
-date: '2009-04-30T12:39:00-08:00'
 layout: post
 categories:
 - Letters
 tags:
-    - 'Barack Hussein Obama'
+- Barack Hussein Obama
-    - 'Representative Jerry Lewis'
+- Representative Jerry Lewis
-    - 'Senator Barbara Boxer'
+- Senator Barbara Boxer
-    - 'Senator Dianne Feinstein'
+- Senator Dianne Feinstein
 ---

 There are serious questions about whether or not Barack Obama is eligible to be (or act as) President of the United States.
 I urge you to look into this questions.
 Here are some of the documents you will need in order to get to the bottom of this Constitutional crisis: